-Pay actions for our Named Executive Officers in 2017 reflected the foregoing achievements.
-The chart below describes the elements of our executives' pay (each of which is discussed in greater detail in this CD&A) and summarizes how each element was handled in 2017:
+Pay for our Named Executive Officers in 2019 reflected the foregoing achievements, and demonstrated a strong alignment between our NEO compensation and the Company's performance.
+The chart below describes the elements of our executives' pay (each of which is discussed in greater detail in this CD&A) and summarizes how each element was handled in 2019.